bigmlcom/io/bindings/iforest.md

 To evaluate a single isolation tree, we want to run an instance through the tree and output the depth of the node the instance terminates at.
-The root of the tree is depth 0, its children are depth 1, their children depth 2, etc.
+We start at depth 0 and the root of the tree (when its conditions are met) is depth 1, its children are depth 2, their children depth 3, etc.

 If a node has any children whose predicates are all true given the instance, then the instance will flow through that child.
 If the node